 Our board of directors has established three standing committees - audit, compensation and nominating and corporate governance - each of which operates under a charter that has been approved by our board of directors.
-Copies of each committee's charter are posted on the Investor Relations section of our website, which is located at www.richtechrobotics.com.
+Prior to the completion of this offering, copies of each committee's charter will be posted on the Investor Relations section of our website, which is located at www.richtechrobotics.com.
 Each committee has the composition and responsibilities described below.
 Our board of directors may from time to time establish other committees.